-Hint: If you work in a team we recommend using the Enterprise Server.
+Note: If you work in a team, we recommend using the Enterprise Server.
 This article refers to single users only who would like to use Password Depot on different devices.

-With Password Depot you can solve this issue very easily and, most important, securely, too because your passwords are not stored to the manufacturer's servers but you can decide yourself where to store your confidential data.
-In order to open your databases on different devices without copying them from one device to another we recommend storing them to a cloud service, for example Google Drive, OneDrive or Box etc. Besides, you can also store your data to a WebDAV server (services like MagentaCloud and many more).
+With Password Depot, you can solve this issue very easily and, most importantly, securely, because your passwords are not stored to the manufacturer's servers, but you can decide yourself where to store your confidential data.
+In order to open your databases on different devices without copying them from one device to another, we recommend storing them to a cloud service, for example Google Drive, OneDrive or Box etc. Furthermore, you can also store your data to a WebDAV server (services like MagentaCloud and many more).
 This way, you can access your data using different devices.

-Hint: Your database is never stored to a cloud service or any other server without encryption.
+Note: Your database is never stored to a cloud service or any other server without encryption.
 It is always opened and decrypted on your local system only!
-Even if a cloud service employee should illegally get access to your cloud account they would not be able to open your database since it is highly encrypted.
+Even if a cloud service employee should illegally get access to your cloud account, they would not be able to open your database since it is highly encrypted.

 This is how you proceed in order to access your databases from different devices:

 The following example includes our Password Depot Windows client and the Dropbox.

 1. Launch Password Depot on your Windows computer.

 2. Select Database -> Database Manager from the Toolbar.

 3. On the left, select the Dropbox and afterwards go to Sign in:

 4. A browser tab will open next and you will be asked to authorize Password Depot to access your cloud service/account.
 You have to confirm in order to allow Password Depot to communicate with the cloud of your choice.
 If you see this dialog window click on Allow: